The Importance of IVR Phone System and On Hold Voice Over

 When a customer picks up the phone and pays your company a call, what do they hear?
-If they’re met with monotonous elevator music or the sound of dead air, then you’ve missed out on the valuable opportunity to transform waiting time into selling time by assembling a sturdy interactive voice response (IVR) phone system.
+If they’re met with monotonous elevator music or the sound of dead air, then you’ve missed out on the valuable opportunity to transform on hold waiting time into selling time by assembling a sturdy interactive voice response (IVR) phone system.

 In this article, you’ll learn:

 - 5 Tips For Evaluating On Hold Phone Systems

 - What you and your customers stand to gain from a strong IVR phone system

 - How to cast the right voice over talent

 - On hold music examples from real brands

 - On hold script example

 - Final considerations for your IVR phone system

 5 Tips For Evaluating On Hold Phone Systems